PeoplesFootballExp/Peoples-Football-Experience/README.md

 - **Data**: [SQLite](https://sqlite.org/)
 - **Platform Targets:** PC and Mobile (no console support planned yet)

+Due to the planned scale of the game, the game's architectural decisions are made with maintainability, customization, and scalability in mind.
+The game will have a Data-Oriented Design (DOD) with an Entity Component System (ECS) back end in Rust.
+From the start, localization is taken into consideration with data neutral code being the standard from the start.

 ## 5. Contributing
 We welcome **everyone** - developers, designers, data gatherers, artists, translators, documentators, and even football enthusiasts.
 To get involved: